CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 What is CapturePost?

-CapturePost is an application that allows photographers to tether a camera to a computer to automatically match images to their subjects.
+CapturePost is an application that allows photographers to tether a camera to a computer to match images to their subjects automatically.

-You should save your work frequently using File > Save or the keyboard shortcut CTRL + S, as CapturePost does not auto-save.
+No. You should save your work frequently using File > Save or the keyboard shortcut CTRL + S, as CapturePost does not auto-save the TNJ file.

 Can I use any digital camera with CapturePost?